jmrozanec/cron-utils/README.md

  * Create arbitrary cron expressions: you can define your own cron format!
 Supported fields are: second, minute, hour, day of month, month, day of week, year.
  * You can flag last field as optional!
  * Supports all cron special characters: * / , -
-    * Non-standard characters L W, # are supported as well!
+    * Non-standard characters L, W, # are supported as well!
     * Question mark (?) is currently replaced for an asterisk (*).
 Enhanced support will be provided in a future.
  * Print to locale specific human readable format (English, Dutch, French, Italian, Portuguese and Spanish so far...).
  * Parse and Description process are decoupled: parse once and operate with the result!